Existence of spanning $\mathcal{F}$-free subgraphs with large minimum degree: Introduction

 Let $G=(V,E)$ be a $d$-regular graph on $n$ vertices.
-It is easy to see that every such graph has a spanning triangle-free (in particular, bipartite) subgraph $H$, with minimum degree at least $d/2$.
-Let $\F$ denote a family of fixed graphs.
+It is well-known that every $d$-regular graph has a spanning triangle-free subgraph $H$ with minimum degree at least $d/2$.
+Let $\F$ denote a family of graphs.
 We say that $G$ is $\F$-free if for every $F\in\F$, $G$ does not contain any subgraph isomorphic to $F$.
-Then, a natural question is which is the largest minimum degree of a spanning $\F$-free subgraph $H$ of $G$.
+In this paper we study the which is the largest minimum degree of a spanning $\F$-free subgraph $H$ of a $d$-regular graph $G$.

 Let $\ex(n,\F)$ be the maximum number of edges in an $\F$-free graph on $n$ vertices.
-Since the complete graph on $n=d+1$ vertices, denoted by $K_n$, is $d$-regular, the largest minimum degree a spanning $\F$-free subgraph $H$ of $K_n$ is at most $2\ex(d+1,\F)/(d+1)$.
-In~\cite{fkp2014}, Foucaud, Krivelevich and Perarnau conjectured the following, \begin{conjecture}[\cite{fkp2014}] Let $\F$ be a family of fixed graphs and let $d$ be large enough.
-Then for every $d$-regular graph $G$, there exists a spanning $\F$-free subgraph $H\subseteq G$ with minimum degree $\delta(H)= \Omega(\ex(d,\F)/d)$. \end{conjecture}
+Since the complete graph $K_n$ on $n=d+1$ vertices is $d$-regular, the minimum degree of a spanning $\F$-free subgraph $H$ of $K_{d+1}$ is at most $2\ex(d+1,\F)/(d+1)$.
+In~\cite{fkp2014}, Foucaud, Krivelevich and Perarnau conjectured the following.